Stochastic Gradient Descent and Anomaly of Variance-flatness Relation in Artificial Neural Networks: Covariance matrix of the stochastic dynamics

 \section{Covariance matrix of the stochastic dynamics}

-Feng's work utilized the well-known PCA technique in which covariance of stochastic process plays a pivot role in the whole analysis \cite{abdi2010principal}.
-We next introduce an alternative method of stochastic decomposition and show how it is inherently related to the covariance matrix.
-In doing so we gain a crucial relationship between the covariance and the ``true'' energy function that can used in the Boltzmann distribution, fulfilling a major goal of the present work.
+As the covariance of the stochastic process plays a pivot role in the PCA \cite{abdi2010principal}, we next introduce an alternative method of stochastic decomposition to analyze the dynamics.
+In doing so we gain the knowledge of a crucial relationship between the covariance and the ``true'' energy function that ought be used for the Boltzmann distribution, fulfilling a major goal of the present work.